ctuning/ctuning-programs/README.md

 * https://hal.inria.fr/inria-00436029
 * http://arxiv.org/abs/1407.4075

-We hope that community will also start sharing their programs and data sets in a universal format to enable systematic, collaborative and reproducible computer engineering.
+We envision that community will join us in sharing their programs and data sets to enable systematic, collaborative and reproducible computer engineering.

 Status
 ======